-As outlined in Chapter 5, initial studies on the potential environmental effects associated with the project suggest that the APM Project is unlikely to have any significant negative effect on the natural environment which makes up the parks and protected areas near the community, taking into account mitigation that will be applied.
-There is the potential that visitation to the Provincial Park may experience some decline with the presence of the facility as some people may be less likely to visit the area.
-However, there are many examples of Provincial Parks that are situated close to or nearby nuclear facilities (e.g., Darlington, MacGregor Point and Inverhuron Provincial Parks) where visitation has not been affected.
-It is expected that through working with park managers and clearly communicating with the public, any negative perceptions can be mitigated, and project activity may even be leveraged to take advantage of increased population growth and visitation associated with the project.
+As outlined in Chapter 5, initial studies on the potential environmental effects associated with the project suggest that the APM Project is unlikely to have any significant negative effect on the natural environment which makes up the parks and protected areas near the community taking into account the mitigation that will be applied.
+There is the potential that visitation at the Provincial Parks may experience some decline with the presence of the facility as some may be less likely to visit the area.
+However, there are many examples of Provincial Parks that are situated close to or nearby to nuclear facilities (i.e., Darlington, MacGregor Point and Inverhuron Provincial Park) where visitation has not been affected.
+It is expected that through working with park managers and clearly communicating with the public, any potential effects can be mitigated, and project activity may even be leveraged to take advantage of increased population growth and visitation associated with the project.
 Further study is required to better understand and predict the potential effects of the project on visitor perception and use of the area.

 As would be the case with any large project, natural areas might be affected during the various phases of the project.
 As outlined in Chapter 5, effective mitigation and environmental protection measures will ensure that the overall environmental integrity of the area is maintained.
-It is understood at this point in time that no significant negative environmental effects are likely during the construction, operation and decommissioning phases of the used fuel repository, taking into account mitigation that will be applied.
+It is understood at this point in time that no significant negative environmental effects are likely during the construction, operation and decommissioning phases of the used fuel repository taking into account the mitigation that will be applied.